History

 2024

-The most significant event of this year was the launch of a new direction - serial production of computing equipment based on the ODM model- in May 2024.
-The expertise accumulated in the electronics and microelectronics markets has enabled GS Group to offer a turnkey service - from the development of design documentation and the selection of components to the assembly of printed circuit boards, installation of software, and inclusion in the product register of the Ministry of Industry and Trade of the Russian Federation.
+The most significant event of this year was the launch of a new direction - serial production of computing equipment based on the ODM model - in May 2024.
+The expertise accumulated in the electronics and microelectronics markets has enabled GS Group to offer a turnkey service - from the development of design documentation and the selection of components to the assembly of printed circuit boards and installation of software.

 In the same year, the holding company organised many socio-cultural events:

-• 17 August – the Immortal Regiment of the Russian Imperial Army campaign was held at the First World War military burial site in the village of Loshchinka, Gusevsky City District.
+• August 17– the Immortal Regiment of the Russian Imperial Army campaign was held at the WWI military burial site in the village of Loshchinka, Gusevsky City District.

-• 24 August – a solemn presentation of the book The First World War.
-North-Western Front" was held at the Technopolis GS memorial park with the participation of Alexei Besprozvanny, Acting Governor of the Kaliningrad Region.
+• August 24 – a solemn presentation of the book The WWI.
+North-Western Front" was held at the Technopolis GS memorial park with the participation of Alexei Besprozvannykh, Acting Governor of the Kaliningrad region.
 The publication of the book is timed to coincide with the 110th anniversary of the victory in the Battle of Gumbinnen.

 learn more